terraform-ibm-modules/terraform-ibm-secrets-manager-iam-engine/examples/default/README.md

-# Secret Manager and IAM Secrets Engine setup
+# Default example

-This example creates the following things:
+This example uses module's default variable values.
+The following resources are provisioned by this example:

-- A resource group (optional)
+- A new resource group, if an existing one is not passed in.
-- A Secrets Manager instance
+- An IBM secrets manager instance
-- An IAM Secrets engine
+- An IAM Secrets engine which is configured in the IBM secrets manager.